Academany/fabzero/w1/git.md

 > Exercise: Install git in your laptop.

 ## Configuring git
 Set some basic config and tell git who you are.
-Maybe I don't have to say that, but replace **yourname** with your actual name and **youremail** with your email address.
+Maybe I don't have to say that but please remember gentle reader, to replace **yourname** with your actual name and **youremail** with your actual email address.

 ```
 cd ~/folder_name # replace this with your repository folder